 - Discard the shells.
 Strain the liquid in the pan by pouring over a fine-meshed strainer with a paper towel set inside it that has been set over a bowl.
 Reserve the strained liquid.

-- Wipe out the pan and add the remaining olive oil.
-Turn the heat to medium-high and saute the garlic for about 1 minute; don't let it brown.
+- Wipe out the pan and add 2 tablespoons olive oil.
+Turn the heat to medium-high and sautรฉ the garlic for about 1 minute; don't let it brown.
 Add the red pepper flakes and the remaining white wine.
 Boil this for 1 minute, then add the reserved clam juice.
 Turn off the heat.

 - Boil the pasta in a large pot of salty water.
 When it is almost done -- very al dente, as in just barely crunchy in the center -- move the pasta to the pan and turn the heat to high.
 When it begins to boil, toss the pasta with the sauce constantly so the pasta is evenly coated.
 Add the reserved clams and the tomatoes while you are doing this.
 The pasta should be fully cooked in 30 seconds to 1 minute.
-When it's perfect, turn off the heat and mix in the basil.
+When it's perfect, turn off the heat, drizzle over the remaining olive oil, and mix in the basil.
 Serve at once.

 Hello Hank,